szaghi/adam/src/app/nasto/README.md

 # Main Features

-The main features of NASTO (CUDA) application are:
+The main features of NASTO application are:

 + the mathematical model is the compressible, ideal gas 3D Navier-Stokes conservation laws;
 + finite difference numerical approximation is used for the spatial discretization: